 • The physical handling and spreading of large volumes of baits takes time and has a very real and tangible cost to any farming operation.
 The savvy operator can achieve a great deal of savings if consideration is given to a few or all of the above points.

 So, what does all this bait talk mean at Imtrade.
-In simple terms, at Imtrade we have over a number of years been committed to offering growers the most effective bait in the market and in doing so also aimed to make that bait as cost-effective.
-Imtrade Metakill, if you’re not familiar with the product, is a highly durable weather resistant pallet that sets the benchmark for all others in the market.
+In simple terms, at Imtrade we have over a number of years been committed to offering growers the most cost-effective bait in the market at an affordable price.
+Imtrade Metakill, is a highly durable weather resistant pellet that sets the benchmark for all others in the market.
 At an average of 100,000 bait points per kilogram, the Metakill Bait ensures excellent encounter prospects at both the high and low end of the rate scale.
 The 50 milligram high strength rate of Metaldehyde and the newly revised pricing structure delivers the highest quality bait at a value position that sets it apart.